+Contributors

-Contributors The CLC would like to thank the following contributors:
+The CLC would like to thank the following contributors: Parity Projects, Leeds University, Oxford University and the Green Construction Board.

+Appendices

-Parity Projects, Leeds University, Oxford University and the Green Construction Board.
-Appendices Appendix 1 - National Retrofit Programme - key modelled outputs
+Appendix 1 - National Retrofit Programme - key modelled outputs

-The 's-curve' of output intensity The intensity of the programme's work has been modelled as an s-curve over the programme period.
+The 's-curve' of output intensity

+The intensity of the programme's work has been modelled as an s-curve over the programme period.
 Key aspects of this are as follows:

 - A. A slower start helps to focus on: - 1.
 Education of householders and the wider industry through a clear and unambiguous campaign. - 2.
-Intensive training programme for new entrants to the industry to keep up with the gathering - B. A 'quick' middle period would be based on a mature supply chain eco-system and strong customer protections. - C. A ramp down of pace toward then end: - 1.
-The very-hard-to treat properties may be left to the end; hard to plan, tough to gain permission for and will be the stock that needs work but more care and thus less resource intensity. - 2.
+Intensive training programme for new entrants to the industry to keep up with the gathering pace. - B. A 'quick' middle period would be based on a mature supply chain eco-system and strong customer protections. - C. A ramp down of pace toward then end: - The very-hard-to treat properties may be left to the end; hard to plan, tough to gain permission for and will be the stock that needs work but more care and thus less resource intensity.
+However, if vulnerable consumers are living in difficult to treat houses, the programme must be adaptable enough to ensure these can be prioritised. - 2.
 A signalled ramp down helps the skilled workforce to shift to other sectors without a sudden shock.
 This also means we must train them with more rounded skills that suit a number of sectors.

 Clarifications and assumptions:

 - 1. The analysis is based on the application of over 2,400 individual possible measures to each home in the English Housing Stock Condition Survey to seek the most cost effective measures to reach as close to net zero as possible. - 2.
 Any focus on a particular technology or approach for a specific period has not been take account of at this time.
 Such considerations will need to be developed alongside industry, for instance, there may be a moratorium on the installation of the new gas boilers from a fixed future date which would change these outputs.
-The modelling at this time assumes all new heating installations are heat pumps. - 3.
-We have not taken account at this time of the process efficiencies and installation technologies that will emerge over time and the subsequent reduction in personnel that may result. - 4.
-The Climate Change Committee launched its 6th Carbon Budget on 9 December 2020, setting out trajectories to the achievement of net zero carbon performance of buildings.
-Their analysis differs mainly on our assumption of greater reliance on fabric first measures.
-As a consequence the number of personnel and the costs to achieve net zero in the housing stock are higher in our work.
-In both cases, tackling the fabric requirements is an immediate need, as of course is the industry and finance infrastructure to cope.
+The modelling at this time assumes all new heating installations are heat pumps.
+We recognise that other technologies or innovations such as district - heating may also pose solutions.We have not taken account at this time of the process efficiencies and installation technologies that will emerge over time and the subsequent reduction in personnel that may result.